ermiyaeskandary/Slither.io-bot/.github/CONTRIBUTING.md

 * If you can, suggest a solution.
 (Again, you don't need to be technical in your description.)

 **Pat yourself on the back for being a productive contributor of an open source project.**
-#### **Did you write a patch that fixes a bug?**
+#### **Did you write a patch that fixes a bug, want to make a PR or want to change some of the code?**

-* Open a new GitHub pull request with the patch.
+* Open a new GitHub pull request with the new changes you have made.

 * Please use the already made pull request template to layout your pull request.

 * Ensure the PR template is filled in **fully** and required conditions are met or your PR **WILL BE DISREGARDED**.

 * Adhere to the current code style.
-Listen to Hound's comments on your PR.
+Listen to Hound's comments on your PR and fix them.

 * Your PR will **need** to include **scores of the bot before and after your changes, in at least 30 games**.
 This is due to checking the **efficiency** of the bot and is **mandatory**.